-In Barcelona in late 2018, at the 1st International ERIC meeting, there was much talk about MBL or Monoclonal B-cell Lymphocytosis, a possible precursor to CLL.
+At the first International European Research Initiative on CLL (ERIC) meeting held in Barcelona, Spain, there was much talk about MBL or Monoclonal B-cell Lymphocytosis, a possible precursor to CLL.

 I asked Dr. John Seymour of the PeterMac in Melbourne, Australia to explain the basic concepts.

-- All cancer including CLL is clonal, in other worlds it is made up of identical cells.
+- All cancer including CLL is clonal, in other words, it is made up of identical cells.

 - If one has ≥5,000 monoclonal B-cells that are typical of CLL, then chronic lymphocytic leukemia can be diagnosed.